Available Backends

 The following sections give an overview of the backends listed in the preceding table.

-Mapping Backend
+tdb Mapping Backend

-backend is the default backend used by winbindd
+The tdb backend is the default backend used by winbindd

-for storing Security Identifier (SID
+for storing Security Identifier (SID), UID, and

-mapping tables.
+GID mapping tables.

 domain.